 *Applications may be reviewed on a rolling-basis and this posting could close before the deadline.
 Click here for information about the selection process.

-Appointment Length: The appointment will initially be for one year and may be renewed up to three additional years upon EPA recommendation and subject to availability of funding.
+Appointment Length: The appointment will initially be for one year and may be renewed upon EPA recommendation and subject to availability of funding.

 Level of Participation: The appointment is full-time.

 Participant Stipend: The participant will receive a monthly stipend commensurate with educational level and experience.
-At this time, master's degree stipends are ~$60,000 per year and doctoral degree's stipends are ~$72,000 per year.
+The current stipend for this opportunity is $74,950/year.
 Click here for detailed information about full-time stipends.

 EPA Security Clearance: Completion of a successful background investigation by the Office of Personnel Management (OPM) is required for an applicant to be on-boarded at EPA.

 ORISE Information: This program, administered by ORAU through its contract with the U.S. Department of Energy (DOE) to manage the Oak Ridge Institute for Science and Education (ORISE), was established through an interagency agreement between DOE and EPA.
 Participants do not become employees of EPA, DOE or the program administrator, and there are no employment-related benefits.
 Proof of health insurance is required for participation in this program.
 Health insurance can be obtained through ORISE.